barryhennessy/flatten/README.md

 Flatten
 =======

 Sample code to flatten a arbitrarily nested arrays in order.
-Part of a coding assignment.
+Part of a coding interview.

 ##### To run
 Call the script `flatten.php` with an arbitrarily nested json array of integers.